 What is electrical equipment made from?

-Electrical equipment often contains a mixture of glass, plastic and metal including valuable metals like gold and platinum.
-This makes recycling electricals more complicated because all these materials need to be separated.
+Electrical equipment like fridges, kettles and toasters are a mixture of glass, plastic and metal and can include valuable metals like gold and platinum.
+This makes recycling electricals complicated because these materials need to be separated.
 Nowadays more electrical equipment is reused or recycled so your old fridge could be recycled into a new washing machine.

 What are the benefits of recycling electrical equipment?

-- Preventing pollution - electrical equipment can contain lots of hazardous chemicals and metals.
-If they are not disposed of properly they could escape and harm our natural environment.
+- Preventing pollution – electrical equipment can contain lots of hazardous chemicals and metals.
+If they are not disposed of properly they could escape into our natural environment, harming humans and wildlife.

 - Using less resources – we use a lot of energy to extract valuable natural resources to make electrical equipment.
 Burying them in a landfill site or burning them in an energy from waste plant means the materials can not be used again and are lost for ever.

 Wow fact: We buy over one million tonnes of electrical equipment every year and throw away about the same amount.

 - People take their unwanted electrical equipment to a recycling centre.

 - From here it will go to a recycling plant where it is separated into TV’s, Fridges and smaller electrical appliances.